nikolicsmilan/nasa/README.md

+# Project Name

+## Directory Structure

   ├── public/ // Static resources served by the application ├── build/ // Build output directory
 │ ├── index.html // The main HTML file of the application
 ├── src/